The Stonesfield Soap Company

 - – by taking more of an interest in skin care labelling, I became far more aware of just what I was putting on my skin – it came as rather a nasty shock;

-- – I found that my skin actually preferred the natural products I had tried making.
+- – I found that my dry skin actually preferred the natural products I had tried making.

 From that, I became determined to find out as much as I could and started to make more cold-process soaps and balms.
 Friends commented on them and asked to try them.
-Their positive feedback, and requests for more samples, encouraged me to take the (very!) big step of becoming fully safety assessed, EU compliant, and setting up my own company.
+Their positive feedback, and requests for more samples, encouraged me to take the (very!) big step of becoming fully safety assessed, EU compliant, and setting up my own company at the beginning of 2013.
 Whilst very daunting, I have never once regretted it.
 I have found something I believe in, love doing and am keen to share with others.

 Much of what we buy for skin care today contains a multitude of artificial ingredients, some of which can be skin irritants.
 Some well-known commercial beauty soaps or ‘beauty bars’ are not true soap at all, but a synthetic detergent full of unnecessary chemicals – just one look at the list of ingredients will be quite a revelation.
-Most other commercial soaps have been stripped of their precious glycerine, for use elsewhere in the beauty product industry.
+Most other commercial soaps have been stripped of their precious glycerine, for use elsewhere in the beauty product industry (the ‘milling’ process) and are made with cheaper and, in many cases, ethically questionable palm oil.

 Our skin-loving soaps are gentle and nourishing, being rich in naturally occurring, moisturising glycerine, and contain no harsh detergents, parabens, sulphates or other such additives.
-Many synthetic fragrance and flavour oils, commonly found in commercial products, are allergenic; we only use essential oils and organic, natural flavour oils.
+Many synthetic fragrance and flavour oils, commonly found in commercial products, can be allergenic and besides offering a pleasant fragrance, they impart no other benefits to the skin.
+The essential oils we use for our blends are chosen for their inherent aromatherapy properties so we can thus tailor soaps to skin type.

-We add additional ingredients such as Tussah silk, kelp, cleansing clays, oatmeal and animal / plant milks, as well as a range of nutrient oils, to pamper your skin.
+We add additional ingredients such as cruelty-free Tussah silk, botanicals, clays, herbal oil macerates and animal / plant milks, as well as a range of nutrient oils, to pamper your skin.

-Where possible, we try to source local ingredients, such as the virgin rapeseed oil, honey and goatmilk used in many of our soaps.
+Where possible, we try to source local ingredients, such as the virgin rapeseed oil, honey and goat milk used in many of our soaps.
 Our lavender, calendula and borage flowers are all home-grown and pesticide-free.
-We are aiming to increase our range home-grown flowers (cornflowers for 2014 and chamomile for 2016) and to include home-grown, or locally-sourced, fruits and vegetables.
+We are aiming to increase our range home-grown flowers (cornflowers and chamomile) and to include home-grown, or locally-sourced, fruits and vegetables.
 Additionally, the majority of the flowers we grow provide excellent food sources for pollinators such as honey bees, bumble bees and solitary bees; we always grow lavender, borage, cornflowers and calendula as much for the benefit to pollinators as well as for their value in infusions.
 When harvesting the flowers, we ensure that the bees have plenty left to provide them with nectar and pollen.

 Stonesfield Soap Company also supports the Bumblebee Conservation Trust which does excellent work in supporting, and raising awareness of, our native bumblebee species, many of which are in worrying decline.
-To this end, for each soap we sell that contains honey or a floral essential oil, we are going to be donating a percentage of its sale price to the BBCT.
+To this end, we make our ‘Bumblebee’ range of soaps of which 10% of each sale goes directly to the BBCT.
+One of these soaps can be seen here, the bilberry bumblebee.